Skip to main content

 What are the warning signs of a rug pull?

 Key warning signs include: liquidity locked for less than 6 months (or not locked at all), anonymous development team, token only available on decentralized exchanges with no CoinGecko listing, concentrated token holdings (few wallets holding majority of supply), excessive marketing hype without a working product, and unverified or unaudited smart contracts.
+Rug pulls stole $900 million from new tokens in 2025 alone.

 Is it safe to participate in crypto airdrops?